 It is also possible to take an overnight bus from Istanbul to Cappadocia but we were lucky to get a flight for quite cheap.
-The bus ride will take around 10 hours vs a 1 hour flight.
+The bus ride will take around 10 hours vs a 1-hour flight.
+I know what we prefer…

-We stayed here for 2 nights/1 day, but would we would recommend having 2 full days.
+We stayed here for 2 nights/1 days, but would we recommend having 2 full days.

 The alien-like ‘cave town’ of Göreme is an amazingly unique place to visit.
 Over the years, volcanoes have left crazy rock formations, which were then converted into caves by humans to live in.
 Now the majority have been commercialized and turned into hotels or resorts, including some with underground pools and spas.

 We stayed at the budget-friendly Melek Cave Hotel in Göreme.
 It was an OK stay but we would probably not but recommended it unless you’re looking for a room that sleeps three people, which is the reason we chose it, so our costs could be divided.
 You’re hardly ever in the room, so it was really just a place to store your bags.
-There are a ton of cave hotels to choose from, TripAdvisor is your best bet here.
+If you really want to experience these unique cave hotels in luxury, we would suggest staying at the Sultan Cave Suites or Phocas Cave Suites.

 Why go to Cappadocia?